Balaji-Dhakare/resume-screening-and-ranking/README.md

 ## Example Output

- screenshot of the output is given :
+ screenshot of the output is given in repo :

 In this example, resumes were uploaded, and the system ranked them based on their relevance to the provided job description.